ponrawee/plugin-sortable-images/README.md

 ## Usage

-Load the plugin's stylesheet (`styles/jspsych-sortable-images.css`) and script (`dist/index.browser.js`, or the minified version `dist/index.browser.min.js`) after loading jsPsych script and stylesheet.
+Load the plugin's stylesheet (`styles/jspsych-sortable-images.css`) and script (`dist/index.browser.js`, or the minified version `dist/index.browser.min.js`) after loading the jsPsych script and stylesheet.
 This will make the `jsPsychSortableImages` trial type available for jsPsych.

 ## Parameters